 - Do It Yourself Investors.
 Dynamic Investments are so easy to understand, implement and manage that individual investors will be able to do so on their own using an online broker; bypassing financial advisors completely.
 Thus, if they can't find an advisor or organization that offers DIs they have the DIY option.

 Many in the financial industry are happy with the way investing works today.
 After all, the status quo is making them rich.
-But the invetsing public will have the final say in this matter.
+But the investing public will have the final say in this matter.
 And their message will be "embrace and offer Dynamic Investments or we will either find an organization that does or invest on our own using an online broker if we must."
-When the market becomes aware of DIs, change in the financial services industry will no longer be optional for organizations that want to survive.
+When the market becomes aware of DIs, change in the financial services industry will not be optional.

 The New "Evolution of Investing: Timeline

-With the introduction of Dynamic Investment Theory and Dynamic Investments, here, now, are major events in the history of investing that qualify as evolutionary steps forward:
+Here, now, are major events in the history of investing that qualify as significant evolutionaryadvances:

 1952 - Introduction of Modern Portfolio Theory and Asset-Allocation Portfolios (Markowitz)